This page is under construction. More info coming soon.

 My perception of time and space changed profoundly during the Pyrenean crossing of the Spanish-French border that I carried out in the summer of 2017 during the development of my On the Border project.
 On that occasion I discovered the creative and healing power of walking and its power of liberation.
 In the Pyrenees I learned that to walk is to surrender oneself in order to appropriate time and space.

-It is on this postulate that La Entrega (dedication, delivery) is born, a project conceived as a set of actions based on walking, an action understood as creative practice, stimulation of thought and refutation of an alienating, corrupted and contaminated social system.
-In Catalan and Spanish, the title of the project plays with the double meaning of the word entrega (“dedication” or “delivery”), which refers to the idea of consignment and at the same time to the idea of abnegation, a common characteristic of artistic practice and walking.
+It is on this postulate that La entrega was born, a project conceived as a set of actions where walking, understood as an aesthetic and creative practice, is the primary motor.
+The title of the project voluntarily refers to the idea of consignment and at the same time to the idea of abnegation, a characteristic common to both artistic practice and walking.